Sticky TV

-Sticky TV was a New Zealand children's programme created by Pickled Possum Productions that was on New Zealand screens between 2002 and 2017.
+Sticky TV is a New Zealand children's programme created by Pickled Possum Productions that was on New Zealand screens between 2002 and 2017.
 It aired on TV3 from 2002–11, before moving to FOUR, until July 2016 when it moved back to Three.
 Hosted by multiple personalities over the years, the presenters as of the end of the show (22 December 2017) were Walter Neilands and Leanna Cooper.
-Past presenters have made names for themselves on a national level with Drew Neemia, Kanoa Lloyd, Sam Wallace and Julia Wright being some of the most notable.
+Past presenters have made names for themselves on a national level with Drew Ne'emia, Kanoa Lloyd, Sam Wallace and Julia Wright being some of the most notable.

 The show has gone through many transformations over the years but was originally filmed in a studio.
 The show was then filmed in a park, a separate studio, a rented house and then on a fictional farm, named the "Sticky Farm", before moving into a warehouse.

-Sticky TV was cancelled on 22 December 2017.
+Sticky TV was closed on December 25, 2017.
 The final episode aired at 7 am on Christmas Day 2017, and was a special containing a special farewell tribute to the show.